 Nicotine replacement is safe to use during pregnancy and can increase the chances of quitting successfully, especially when combined with expert support.
 It can be hard to quit smoking at the best of times, so ask your midwife or local stop smoking service for help.

 Am I still at risk if I used to smoke?

 It’s not yet known how long is long enough to reduce the risk to the same as someone who has never smoked.
 But the lungs do heal relatively rapidly when you stop smoking, which could lower your risk of severe complications.
 It’s important to remember that stopping smoking has many health benefits, even beyond a link with coronavirus.
 After you stop smoking, the chances of getting other chest or lung infections, heart disease and cancer will also reduce.

 How can I protect others if I'm still smoking?

-If you smoke, the best thing you can do to protect others is to take your smoke outside.
+Second-hand smoke in the home and other enclosed spaces poses a risk to others.
+Unborn babies and young children are particularly at risk from second-hand smoke, as well as older children and adults with existing health conditions.
+If you smoke, you should take every effort to protect those around you from exposure.
 You should take at least seven steps from your home to prevent smoke from drifting back into the house and stay away from other people’s open windows, doorways and balconies as much as you can.

 Please be mindful of smoking around others if you are in public areas such as parks or in queues outside shops or supermarkets.
-Although these may be open spaces, other people may be unable to move away from the smoke.
+Although these may be open spaces, other people may not be able to move away from the smoke.